Synthetic Latex vs. Natural Latex

 latex mattress

 Foam degradation results in body aches; the toxic smell and vapors can expose you to cancer risk.
 Lacking a good night's sleep will cost you more in chronic health issues, not to mention the impending mental exhaustion.
 Synthetic latex also traps heat into it, resulting in hot periods of sleep.
-This can be a significant challenge if you tend you live in warm to hot regions.
+This can be a significant challenge if you tend to live in warm or hot regions.

-You will find many sources quoting that a mattress must be changed every 6 – 8 years.
+You will find many sources quoting that a mattress must be changed every 6–8 years.
 This is true in the case of synthetic latex mattress since it degrades much past its life until then.
 Natural latex, on the other hand, can last for over a decade.
-Its degradation process is slower, and the overall comfort it provides is substantially higher than synthetic latex mattresses.
+Its degradation process is slower, and the overall comfort it provides is substantially higher than that of synthetic latex mattresses.

-Read more about the incredible benefits of sleeping on a natural latex mattress here.
+Read more about the incredible benefits of sleeping on a natural latex mattress.

-The only downside (if any) for natural latex is the possibility of an allergy.
-Many people are allergic to the residual proteins in latex.
+The only downside to natural latex is the possibility of an allergy.
+A small percentage of the population is allergic to the residual proteins in latex.
 It is not much of an issue since there is always a cover of bedspreads, protectors, etc. One might seldom come in contact with the latex for an allergic reaction to trigger.
 If that is a reason for worry, then look for the latex foam made from the Talalay process.
-It cleans all proteins from the latex foam, giving it an anti-allergic property.
+It removes all proteins from the latex foam, giving it an anti-allergic property.

 Read more about latex allergy.